MikeMcKew/password-generator/README.md

 1. Pull the repo to local
 2. Install requirements.txt (pip install -r requirements.txt)
-    - It is recommended to create a virtual environment to install requirements.txt into (python -m venv <venv-name>)
+    - It is recommended to first create a virtual environment to install requirements.txt into (python -m venv <venv-name>)
     - If you create a virtual environment, activate it with .\<venv-name>\scripts\activate (cd to correct directory)
 3. Create pwdgen.bat file in a folder that is included in PATH
 4. In pwdgen.bat, add the path to Python and the path to pwdgen.py separated by a space (C:\path\to\python.exe C:\path\to\pygen.py)